- Alcoholism vs. Alcohol Abuse

 One frequently asked question about alcoholism is if it is hereditary.
 As with most other mental disorders, alcohol addiction has no one single cause and is not directly passed from one generation to another in families.
 Rather, it is the result of a complex group of genetic, psychological, and environmental factors.

-What are alcohol use disorder symptoms and signs in teenagers, women, men, and the elderly?
+What are signs of alcohol use disorder in teenagers, women, men, and the elderly?

 Signs that indicate a person is intoxicated include the smell of alcohol on their breath or skin, glazed or bloodshot eyes, the person being unusually passive or argumentative, and/or a deterioration in the person's appearance, judgment, or hygiene.
 Other physical symptoms of the state of being drunk include flushed skin.
 Cognitively, the person may experience decreased ability to pay attention and a propensity toward memory loss.